 CS – 95% (Case Study)

+Excellent work

 Congratulations Varun – you are done the assignments and the Case Study.
 This case was intended to illustrate complexities that exist in determining a costing system.
 This case is particularly poignant due to the impact on end-consumer pricing.